-Recreationists near a project during operations could experience changes that could degrade the recreational experience including changes in the noise and visual environment.
+Recreationists near a project during operations could experience changes that could degrade the recreational experience, including changes in the noise and visual environment.
 For more discussion of these impacts, refer to the Aesthetics/Visual Quality Technical Resource Report and the Noise and Vibration Technical Resource Report.

-Operations could also result in impacts on vegetation, displacement of wildlife species, and changes in wildlife habitat areas.
-These changes could impact hunting and wildlife viewing because these recreational activities are dependent on where wildlife is located.
+Operations could also result in impacts to vegetation and wildlife species (such as birds) and changes in wildlife habitat areas.
+These changes could impact hunting and wildlife viewing because they are dependent on where wildlife is located.
 However, these impacts would not result in the elimination of hunting and wildlife viewing, and these opportunities may still be available at other locations.
-For more information related to impacts on habitats and wildlife distribution, see the Biological Resources Technical Report.
+For more information related to impacts on wildlife and habitats, see the Biological Resources Technical Report.